DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 Register does a better job of highlighting these trainees and several providers have contacted us to clean up forgotten records.
 However we know that more remain and we expect that the problem will continue to occur.

-We’re currently planning on identifying forgotten records by searching for trainees who:
+We’re currently planning to identify forgotten records by searching for trainees who:

-* have deferred and have an estimated end date of more than 2 years ago
+* have deferred and have an estimated end date more than 2 years ago
-* have not deferred and have an estimated end date of more than a year ago
+* have not deferred and have an estimated end date more than a year ago

 Some of these trainees will still be on courses.
 This is fine but we’ll ask providers to update their estimated end dates.

 ## How it works

-To help users find and fixed problems, we've:
+To help users find and fix problems, we've:

 * added a home page card
 * changed the filters on the registered trainees page